jahs11/Syncinterns_Task-1/README.md

 # Syncinterns_Tasks
-A basic product landing page
+TASK - 1:A basic product landing page.
+TASK - 2:A Quiz application.
+TASK - 3:A Music Player.
+TASK - 4:A E-learning Application.